pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

     - The password is used to push watchers into elasticsearch

 - Monitor the stack with `docker-compose logs --follow`

+- Login to kibana at `https://localhost:5601/` (Wait for PingDirectory to full start)
+  - The stack is now LDAP INTEGRATED so you can login with `es_admin` which is a user in PingDirectory (Password is in the .env file configuration listed above (ES_ADMIN_PD_USER_PASS)
 ------------

 ## Included Slack Alerts (these can be customized through Watchers)